shanexon98/ipsearch/README.md

 # IP Search App

-A Flutter application that allows users to search for IP address information.
+A Flutter application that allows users to search for IP address information AUTOR SHANEXON ORTIZ

 ## Getting Started